normaloide/Miscellaneous/README.md

 # Projects
-Repo for projects written in different programming languages.
+Repo containing projects for database management or projects I attempt to do while experimenting in other programming languages.